 Do I need a transcript?

 Since you can code directly on the media timeline, you may not need a transcript.
-However, when you open a node, you will only see the timespan—for example, the timespan 0:20.0 - 0:50.0 is coded at the node conflict.
+However, when you open a code, you will only see the timespan—for example, the timespan 0:20.0 - 0:50.0 is coded to the code conflict.